Using Covariant Polarisation Sums in QCD: Cutting More Than Two Gluons

 \section{Cutting More Than Two Gluons}

 Now that we understand how a covariant propagator numerator can be used to sum over polarisations, we will apply the method to a final example.
 We will illustrate that there is no need to first consider the loop amplitudes in order to write down the relevant ghost terms.
-By choosing the four-gluon amplitude we will also be able to see how the discussion of the previous section generalizes to more than two cut gluons.
+By choosing the four-gluon amplitude we will also be able to see how the discussion of the previous section generalizes to more than two cut gluons\footnote{A FORM file for computing the three terms required for using the Feynman gauge on all external lines in the four gluon amplitude can be found at \url{https://gitlab.com/magnunm/yang-mills-scattering-amplitudes/-/blob/master/gluon-gluon-scattering/4-feynman-gauge.frm}.
+We have also written a Mathematica program that illustrates in a pedagogical manner the ideas presented in the text with concrete calculations in the four gluon case, it can be found at \url{https://gitlab.com/magnunm/yang-mills-scattering-amplitudes/-/blob/master/gluon-gluon-scattering/gluon-gluon-scattering-ghost-cancellation.wl}}.
 To gradually increase the complexity we will start by using \(- \eta^{\mu \nu}\) as the polarisation sum for three of the gluons, before moving on to all four.
 We adopt a notation where \(g\) stands for a gluon which we sum over purely transverse polarisations, while \(\tilde{g}\) is a gluon where we replace the sum over polarisations by \(- \eta^{\mu \nu}\).
 Keeping one gluon transverse we then find

 where $s,t$ and $u$ denote the usual Mandelstam variables.
 There are now three possible positions for a ghost \(c\), and having fixed that there are two remaining positions for the second external ghost.
 In other words there are \(3 \cd 2 = 6\) possible ghost amplitudes.
 Of the six corresponding ghost cross terms only three are unique since the remaining three are related by a complex conjugation.
 These three ghost cross terms are